MCorange99/keithos/README.md

   ## About

   Keithos is an open source, fully customizable Discord bot that is constantly growing.
 She comes packaged with a variety of commands and a multitude of settings that can be tailored to your server's specific needs.
-Her codebase also serves as a base framework to easily create Discord bots of all kinds.
-You can invite her to your Discord server using [this](https://discordapp.com/oauth2/authorize?client_id=416451977380364288&scope=bot&permissions=403008599) link!
-Also, you can join the official [Calypso Support Server](https://discord.gg/pnYVdut) for all questions, suggestions, and assistance!
+You can invite it to your Discord server using [this](https://discord.com/api/oauth2/authorize?client_id=837371090783174696&permissions=8&redirect_uri=https%3A%2F%2Fdiscord.events.stdlib.com%2Fdiscord%2Fauth%2F&scope=bot) link!
+Also, you can join the official [Keithos Support Server](https://discord.gg/M7nDZxKk24) for all questions, suggestions, and assistance!

   If you liked this repository, feel free to leave a star ⭐ to help promote Keithos!